pronovic/cedar-backup3/DEVELOPER.md

 This code has been around since the early 2000s.
 Historically, my development environment has been Vim on Debian Linux.
 Recently, I've also begun using IntelliJ on MacOS.
-As of now, I do not do any software development on Windows it's not clear whether it works there.
+As of now, I do not do any software development on Windows.
+It's not clear whether the code works there.
 (I haven't tried using it on Windows since ~2005.)

 ## Packaging and Dependencies